-Peter K. Stris is one of the most prominent business litigators of his generation, handling trials and appeals in forums nationwide.
+Peter Stris is one of the most prominent business litigators of his generation.
+The Daily Journal has named him one of California’s “Top 100 Lawyers.”
 Chambers USA has described him as “a tactical genius and a great leveler.”
 And the National Law Journal has highlighted his ability “to win even when conventional wisdom held that he barely had a shot.”

-An accomplished trial lawyer, Mr. Stris has successfully first chaired several high-stakes business cases to verdict or judgment.
-He is often retained in cases where an effective public communications strategy is critical.
-Mr. Stris and his work are covered by national newspapers including the New York Times, Wall Street Journal, and Washington Post.
-And he has appeared on numerous broadcast outlets including morning talk shows (Good Morning America, CBS This Morning, The Today Show), cable news (Anderson Cooper 360, The Rachel Maddow Show, Morning Joe, The Situation Room with Wolf Blitzer, The Beat with Ari Melber), as well as public radio and television (All Things Considered, Nightly Business Report).
+Mr. Stris is often retained when an effective public communications strategy is critical.
+His work is regularly covered by national press including the New York Times, Wall Street Journal, and Washington Post.
+And he has appeared on numerous broadcast outlets including morning talk shows (Good Morning America, CBS This Morning, The Today Show), cable news (Anderson Cooper 360, The Rachel Maddow Show, Morning Joe, The Situation Room with Wolf Blitzer, The Beat with Ari Melber), public radio and television (All Things Considered, Nightly Business Report).

 Mr. Stris received his J.D. from Harvard Law School, where he was an editor of the Harvard Law Review.
 He earned his B.A. from the University of Pennsylvania, where, together with Elizabeth Brannen, he won the National Debating Championship.